Volkswagen: History

-1932 to 1963: People's Car project
+1932–1938: People's Car project

-Volkswagen was established in 1937 by the German Labour Front (Deutsche Arbeitsfront) as part of the Strength Through Joy (Kraft durch Freude) program in Berlin.
-In the early 1930s, cars were a luxury—most Germans could afford nothing more elaborate than a motorcycle, and only one German out of 50 owned a car.
-Seeking a potential new market, some car makers began independent "people's car" projects – the Mercedes 170H, BMW 3/15, Adler AutoBahn, Steyr 55 and Hanomag 1.3L, among others.
+Volkswagen was established in 1937 by the Nazi Party's German Labour Front as part of the Strength Through Joy (abbreviated to KdF) program in Berlin.
+In the early 1930s, cars were a luxury; most Germans could afford nothing more elaborate than a motorcycle, and only one out of 50 Germans owned a car.
+Seeking a potential new market, some car makers began independent "people's car" projects – the Mercedes 170H, BMW 3/15, Adler AutoBahn, Steyr 55 and Hanomag 1.3 L, among others.

-The growing trend was not nascent; Béla Barényi, a pioneering automotive engineer, is credited as already having conceived the basic design during the mid-1920s.
-Josef Ganz developed the Standard Superior (going as far as advertising it as the "German Volkswagen").
-In Germany, the company Hanomag mass-produced the 2/10 PS "Kommissbrot", a small, cheap rear-engined car, from 1925 to 1928.
+The growing trend was not new; Béla Barényi, a pioneering automotive engineer, is credited as already having conceived the basic design during the mid-1920s.
+Josef Ganz developed the Standard Superior (going as far as to advertise it as the "German Volkswagen").
+In Germany, Hanomag mass-produced the 2/10 PS Kommissbrot, a small, cheap rear-engined car, from 1925 to 1928.
 Also, in Czechoslovakia, the Hans Ledwinka-designed Tatra T77, a very popular car amongst the German elite, was becoming smaller and more affordable at each revision.
 Ferdinand Porsche, a well-known designer for high-end vehicles and race cars, had been trying for years to get a manufacturer interested in a small car suitable for a family.
-He built a car named the "Volksauto" from the ground up in 1933, using many popular ideas and several of his own, putting together a car with an air-cooled rear engine, torsion bar suspension, and a "beetle" shape, the front bonnet rounded for better aerodynamics (necessary as it had a small engine).
+He built a car known as the ' from the ground up in 1933, using many popular ideas and several of his own, putting together a car with an air-cooled rear engine, torsion bar suspension, and a "beetle" shape, the front bonnet rounded for better aerodynamics (necessary as it had a small engine).